What is Biocontrol?

 - Often reduces need for pesticides

-- Protects native Hawaiian ecosystems and forests for the purpose of conserving native flora and fauna
+- Protects native Hawaiian ecosystems, flora, and fauna

 - Preserves public water supply